FaboBorgesLima/rust-store/README.md

 ## Run dev tutorial

--   backend:
 -   create .env using .env.example as example.
 -   create a secrets/db_root_password.txt with the root password.
 -   start using:
-        `docker compose up`
+    `docker compose watch`
--   frontend:
-    -   enter in frontend folder.
-    -   run:
-        `npm run dev`

 # Deployment requirements